 The Texas Online system worked reasonably well because it was voluntary to the filer, flexible and adaptable to changing circumstances and grew as the county systems that used it for filing, adapted it to the larger and significantly more important goal of digital storage and had the flexibility and developing expertise to seek the best document management systems.
 It catered to the legitimate convenience of litigants and the legal community for speed and efficiency in filing.
 That which worked, worked well.
 That which didn't work could be ignored, finessed or fixed.
 Most importantly, the point of the initial system was not lost in some grandiosity.
 It was for convenience in filing, not the reshaping of filing into a fragile, "mandatory" system.

-That's all changed now.
+That's all changed as of 2014.
 The Supreme Court's stated goal is to promote "the efficient and uniform administration of justice.
 In the 21st century, we no longer can rely on an 18th or 19th century vision for our systems.
 E-filing will revolutionize our courts for the better."
 This flowery language cannot mask the lack of sophisticated and appropriately targeted thought which failed to make its way into the new "efileTexas.gov" system.
 The loss of coherence and efficiency is evident.
 E-filing will not revolutionize the courts, but digital storage will and should make them more efficient and available.
 The emphasis should always have been on digital storage and management.
 The concentration on efiling -- that is, the methodologies of sending a document to a clerk -- is obviously secondary and a blunder.
-Moreover, the stated goal is internally contradictory because not all litigants will be required to e-file even in the initial set of large counties, thus sustaining what the Supreme Court claims is unsustainable.
+Moreover, the stated goal is internally contradictory because not all litigants are required to e-file, thus sustaining what the Supreme Court claims is unsustainable.

-Among the minor ironies of this mandate are: first, a late amendment to the OCA-Tyler contract, by which Tyler indemnifies the courts as well as the OCA (but not lawyers) against any copyright infringement which may occur or have occurred.
+Among the minor ironies of this mandate are: first, four amendment to the OCA-Tyler contract, by which, among other things, Tyler indemnifies the courts as well as the OCA (but not lawyers) against any copyright infringement which may occur or have occurred, adds the right to charge a subscription fee and emphasizes that the whole system is proprietary to Tyler.
 Second, note that the original name for the new system had to be changed from "TexFile" to "efileTexas.gov" because of a trademark infringement claim.
 Third, the apparently-now-abandoned graphic logo for the original TexFile shows the State flaking off.

 What is neither ironic or funny is the compensation scheme.
 Tyler gets paid by the transaction, of course, a toll on litigation transactions, though the contract by a late amendment caps the toll at just over $72,000,000.
 Tyler, the OCA and now the Supreme Court brag that Tyler has set up similar systems in 10 other states.
 However, one who worked inside the process admits it is simply a poor adaptation of something originally implemented in the midwest.